Regularity conditions in the CLT for linear eigenvalue statistics of Wigner matrices: CLT for and : A class of Wigner matrices

 Lemma 16 in \cite{TV} will hold uniformly over the range $|E|<3$.
 By \cite{TV}, Proposition 13, this yields the expansion above.
 In particular, the condition that $\eta > n^{-1-\delta}$ is crucial.

 Setting

 and taking imaginary parts on both sides of equation (\ref{eqn:comparison}), we have

 In the above, we have omitted error terms from exceptional sets whose complements have overwhelming probability.
 This is justified since all quantities are polynomially bounded in $n$ for $k,l\le C\log n$.
 We will apply the above estimate in the situation where variables $\xi_1, \xi_2$ take the place of $\xi$ and the moments of $\xi_1,\xi_2$ match up to fifth order.
 When we take the difference, the terms involving moments of fifth order or less can be ignored.
 However, we cannot afford the error terms appearing on the second and third lines of (\ref{eqn: product}).
 On the other hand, as will be seen below, the factor $\min(1,n^{-1}2^{k})\cdot \min(1,n^{-1}2^{l})$ appearing in the final term on the right side of (\ref{eqn: product}) is sufficient to allow control of the difference of covariances.
-We use (\ref{eqn:comparison}) in the second term $\mathbf{E}(s(z_1))\mathbf{E}(s(z_2))$ to obtain the cancellation we need:

-Because $s_0$ does not depend on $\xi$, if we first take expectation with respect to $\xi$, we see that the terms on the second and third lines of (\ref{eqn: prodofe}) cancel the terms on the corresponding lines in (\ref{eqn: product}) to any desired order provided $m$ is chosen large enough.
-If we take $m$ large enough, say $m\ge 8$, we can gain enough powers of $n$ to make the error term on the second and third lines less than
+The concentration of $\Im s_0$ around its mean provided by \ref{thm:EYY} allows us to rewrite the second and third lines of \eqref{eqn: product} as